DiegoMirandaDS/car-price/README.md

 | **RLM** | 0.2112 | 0.1824 | 0.7273 |

 RLM shows better residual distribution and predictive accuracy, both in error magnitude and R².

 📊 Prediction vs Real: [`graficos/prediccionescombinadas.png`](graficos/prediccionescombinadas.png)

+(Real predictions were calculed using the Smearing Duan estimation apllied to de exponencial of the logprediction, to elude bias in the value)

 ---

 ## 📦 Bootstrap Confidence Intervals

-To ensure stability of coefficients and predictions under heteroscedasticity, we applied non-parametric **bootstrap** with 1,000 resamples:
+To ensure the robustness of the model under mild heteroscedasticity and the presence of outliers, we applied a non-parametric **bootstrap** procedure with 1,000 resamples.

-- Confidence intervals for all regression coefficients
-- Resampled predictions for individual cases
+This allowed us to estimate confidence intervals for the model coefficients:

+### 📌 Coefficient Intervals (95% Percentile Bootstrap)

+- **log(curbweight)**: (1.024, 1.814)
+- **fueltype_gas**: (0.0441, 0.1136)
+- **power_efficiency**: (−0.2953, −0.0092)

+Additionally, bootstrap was used to estimate confidence intervals for specific predictions, including a general buyer profile and a real car example (see [Predictions & Application](#-predictions--application)).

 ---